libssh2/libssh2/src/HACKING-CRYPTO.md

 int ssh2_hmac_init(ssh2_hmac_ctx *ctx, ssh2_hmac_alg alg,
                    void *key, size_t key_len);
 ```
-Initializes the HMAC computation context ctx.
-Called before setting-up the
+Initializes the HMAC computation context `ctx` for a computation using the
+`key_len`-byte key..
+Is invoked right after `ssh2_hmac_ctx_init()`.
+Called
-hash algorithm.
+before setting-up the hash algorithm.
 Must return 1 for success and 0 for failure.

 ```c
 int ssh2_hmac_update(ssh2_hmac_ctx *ctx,
                      const void *input, int input_len);
 ```
-Continue computation of an HMAC on datalen bytes at `input` using context ctx.
+Continue computation of an HMAC on datalen bytes at `input` using context
+`ctx`.
+This may be provided as a macro.
 Must return 1 for success and 0 for failure.

 ```c
 int ssh2_hmac_final(ssh2_hmac_ctx *ctx, void *mac, size_t mac_len);
 ```
-Get the computed HMAC from context ctx into the `mac` output buffer.
-The
+Get the computed HMAC from context `ctx` into the `mac` output buffer.
-minimum data buffer size depends on the HMAC hash algorithm.
-Must return 1 for
+The minimum data buffer size depends on the HMAC hash algorithm.
-success and 0 for failure.
+Must return 1 for success and 0 for failure.

 ```c
 void ssh2_hmac_cleanup(ssh2_hmac_ctx *ctx);
 ```
-Releases the HMAC computation context at ctx.
+Releases the HMAC computation context at `ctx`.

 3) Hash algorithms.